Is it make or break for your relationship?

 What are the fees?

-A three hour session is £450, and this includes an additional 30 minute follow up call to give you additional advice.
+If it becomes clear that either one or both parties need in depth therapy, a three hour package called Vision is £450, and this includes an analysis of the client’s life history to see what issues may be causing a problem.
+There is an additional 30 minute follow up call to give you additional advice a month on from us meeting.
 There is also a meditation included for you to listen to, to help you relax and to be more empowered.
 This is much cheaper than a divorce which is currently £550 just to put in the DIY paperwork, never mind the solicitor’s fees if you decide to go ahead if you have assets or kids to financially protect.

 If you would like to have a complimentary consultation to see how I may be able to help you, email firstname.lastname@example.org or phone 07815 904848.